Beijing to limit cars, factories to ensure clean air for war anniversary

 BEIJING Beijing will limit the number of vehicles on the streets and shut factories to ensure clean air during a commemoration of the 70th anniversary of the end of World War Two, the government and media said on Monday.

-The heavily polluted capital, often cloaked in a choking grey haze, will hold a military parade on Sept.
-3, which is likely to centre around Tiananmen Square in the heart of the city.
+The heavily polluted capital, often cloaked in a choking gray haze, will hold a military parade on Sept.
+3, which is likely to center around Tiananmen Square in the heart of the city.

 The parade will be a highlight of a series of events the government has planned for the anniversary of Japan's formal surrender on Sept.
 2, 1945.